hashicorp/terraform-website/content/source/docs/glossary.html.md

 - [State][] data that represents the current and historical condition of the infrastructure
 - Historical information about [runs][].

-All TFE runs occur in the context of a workspace — they use that workspace's config data, use that workspaces' state to identify the real infrastructure being managed, and edit that workspaces' state to match any infrastructure changes during the run.
+All TFE runs occur in the context of a workspace — they use that workspace's config data, use that workspace's state to identify the real infrastructure being managed, and edit that workspace's state to match any infrastructure changes during the run.
 A workspace belongs to an [organization][].

 - [TFE docs: Workspaces](/docs/enterprise/workspaces/index.html)
 - [Terraform docs: Workspaces](/docs/state/workspaces.html)